By Lambert Strether of Corrente.

 “The Perpetual Helldump” [Medium].
 “Much less attention is paid to the “groundlings” of the process: the mixture of true believers and hard ideologues and enraged new converts and the bored and the NEETs and internet culture war veterans who actually do the retweeting, check the “new” section on subreddits for good material, and turn tricky political arguments into an easily digested tribal memes for the normies.
 Maybe some of these people are paid operatives, or Russian trolls, or what-have-you, but the process certainly doesn’t need them.
 Most will just be happy to be playing for the team.”
 Very interesting history of this important and little-known milieu.

 “The Moscow Midterms” [FiveThirtyEight].
-Deck: “How Russia steal our next election.”
-Body: “While Americans are well-acquainted with Russian online trolls’ 2016 disinformation campaign, there’s a more of Russian interference in the coming midterms.
-The Russians hack our very election infrastructure, disenfranchising Americans and even altering the vote outcome in key states or districts.
+Deck: “How Russia could steal our next election.”
+Body: “While Americans are well-acquainted with Russian online trolls’ 2016 disinformation campaign, there’s a more insidious threat of Russian interference in the coming midterms.
+The Russians could hack our very election infrastructure, disenfranchising Americans and even altering the vote outcome in key states or districts.
 Election security experts have warned of it, but state election officials have largely played it down for fear of spooking the public.
-We still the extent to which state election infrastructure was compromised in 2016, nor how compromised it will be in 2018.”
+We still might not know the extent to which state election infrastructure was compromised in 2016, nor how compromised it will be in 2018.”
 There’s a very simple litmus test for good faith on in articles like this: Does the author support hand-marked paper ballots, hand-counted in public?
 If they don’t, all you have is “security experts” talking their book.
 As here.
 Points for “Moscow Midterms,” though.
 That might even go viral [gags].

 “Secretive Kansas Starts to Open Up” [Governing].
 “It would be hard to find an American government more secretive than the one in Kansas.
 More than 90 percent of the bills that become law are introduced by anonymous sponsors, while administrative agencies, as a matter of policy, block many records from examination by the public or even lawmakers.
 Kansas is one of only four states that don’t require public notice of regular public meetings.
 It’s also one of two, along with Arkansas, that don’t require minutes to be kept at those meetings.”
 Amazing.